Mohammed bin Nawwaf Al Saud: Personal life

-Prince Mohammed bin Nawwaf is married to Princess Fadwa bint Khalid bin Abdullah bin Abdul Rahman.
+Mohammed bin Nawwaf is married to Princess Fadwa bint Khalid bin Abdullah bin Abdul Rahman.
 They have five children.
-Princess Fadwa was the honorary president of the Arab Italian Women's Association (AIWA), which was founded in May 2002 by Italian businesswomen and spouses of Saudi diplomats in Italy.
+Fadwa was the honorary president of the Arab Italian Women's Association (AIWA), which was founded in May 2002 by Italian businesswomen and spouses of Saudi diplomats in Italy.

 A daughter of Prince Mohammed and Princess Fadwa, Madawi, married Fahd bin Faisal bin Saud bin Mohammed at The Dorchester hotel in London on 24 January 2009.
 Fahd bin Faisal is a grandson of Itab bint Sultan, who was one of Prince Sultan’s favourite daughters.
 Prince Sultan arranged for a fleet of private jets to bring in 500 guests to the party, although he himself was not expected to attend.
-Another daughter of Mohammed and Fadwa is married to Faisal bin Sattam Al Saud who is the ambassador of Saudi Arabia to Italy.
+Another daughter of Mohammed and Fadwa is married to Faisal bin Sattam Al Saud who is the Saudi ambassador to Italy.
 Mohammed's son, Prince Mansoor, died in September 2009.

 Mohammed bin Nawwaf is reported to be known for his lavish spending habits.
 In 2009, he bought a new 65-metre (213-foot) megayacht, adding another to his fleet of yachts.
 It was named Nourah of Riyadh which is the largest motor yacht built to date in Turkey.